llvcianov/llucianov/README.md

 🎓 I'm a **Master's student in Computer Engineering** at **Università degli Studi di Napoli Federico II**, specializing in **embedded systems**.
 💡 I aim to focus my career in **AI models for embedded systems**.
->  Here you can find all my projects related to my studies, both academic and personal.

 📧 luciano.vitale@studenti.unina.it
 💼 LinkedIn: [link]